KenyC/hnm3/content/_index.md

 +++
 title = "Index"
-description = "HNM3 — Gaps and imprecision in natural language semantics"
+description = "Gaps and imprecision in natural language semantics workshop (formerly HNM)"
 +++

 This workshop aims to gather semanticists and psycholinguists interested by gappy phenomena (homogeneity gaps, presuppositions, implicatures, ) and imprecisision, in plural predication and beyond.
 The workshop will feature talks reporting on new research in this area as well as two invited talks.
+Thiws workshop continues and broadens the scope of the HNM workshop series.

 <!-- This workshop is supported by funding from . -->

 For more information on submission, please refer to our [call for abstracts](/call).

 **Where:** Leibniz-Zentrum Allgemeine Sprachwissenschaft in Berlin (with option for online attendance)
-**When:** October 15<sup>th</sup>-16<sup>th</sup> 2024
+**When:** September 30<sup>th</sup>-October 1<sup>st</sup> 2024
 **Registration:** not open yet